In Denmark, trade unions play an important role at workplaces and in society as general.

 The membership of a trade union is not obligated by law.
 However, if you choose to become a member of a trade union, your choice of trade union depends on your education/position and workplace.

-Trade unions are associated with unemployment insurance funds.
+Trade unions are most often associated with unemployment insurance funds (in Danish called “A-kasse”).
 Having unemployment insurance is generally a good idea.
-In order to sign up you are not obligated to become a member of a trade union.
+In order to sign up for an unemployment insurance fund you are not obligated to become a member of a trade union.